 That's a genuinely moving character arc for any medium, let alone a children's franchise about pocket monsters.

 The dark, minimalist design reinforces the mythology.
 Darkrai looks like a shadow given form — that streak of white at its face the only light in the darkness.
-It's beautifully designed to express what it represents.
+It's beautifully designed to express what it represents: something that lives in darkness and fears what it might do if it got too close to the light.